-Jonas Wiström, CEO
+Jonas Wiström, President and CEO

 Board member since 2016.
-Chairman of the Board April 2016- December 2017.
+Chairman of the Board April 2016-December 2017.
 President and CEO since December 2017.
 Independent in relation to major shareholders in the company.
-Dependent in relation to the company and executive man- agement.
+Dependent in relation to the company and executive management.
 MSc Eng.
 KTH Royal Institute of Technology.
 Born 1960, Swedish.

-Born 1960, Swedish.
-Vice Chairman of the Board of Business Sweden.
 Former President and CEO of ÅF, President and CEO of Prevas.
 CEO of Silicon Graphics northern Europe and positions within Philips, Saab-Scania and Sun Microsystems.

-Shareholding in Ratos (own): 290,000 Class B shares Warrants in Ratos: 350,000 Convertibles in Ratos: 450,000 Secretary to the Board Magnus Stephensen, General Counsel, Ratos.
+Shareholding in Ratos (own): 310,000 B shares Warrants in Ratos: 400,000 Convertibles in Ratos: 400,000